utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 1. Open Postman and select **Team > Team Settings** in the Postman header.
 Select **Authentication** in the left sidebar.
 1. Confirm that your team has only the SSO authentication method enabled.
 Then, select the **Domains** tab.

     > Your team must have only SAML-based SSO authentication methods enabled to set up domain capture.
-Alternative authentication methods such as Postman or Google sign in must be deactivated.
+Alternative authentication methods such as Postman or Google sign in must be turned off.

 1. Select **Add Domain**.